salmah52/chicagotaxitrips/README.md

 ## STEP 2- Data Transformation and Integration (ELT Pipeline):

-transferring data from a PostgreSQL database to Google Cloud Storage (GCS) as a data lake and subsequently loading it into Google BigQuery for advanced analytics.
+Transfer the data from a PostgreSQL database to Google Cloud Storage (GCS) as a data lake and subsequently loading it into Google BigQuery for advanced analytics.

 # Dags